SK Innovation Wins KRW 3.3 Trillion Power Plant Order in Vietnam

 According to the Korea Automobile Mobility Industry Association, cumulative sales of domestic complete vehicles as of the third quarter of 2025 reached 1,036,912 units.
 Of these, eco-friendly vehicles accounted for 44%, or 457,321 units.
 The government aims to more than double the proportion of eco-friendly vehicle sales within 10 years.

-The government set itself another goal of converting 70% of internal combustion engine parts companies into future vehicle parts companies by 2030.
+The government sets itself another goal of converting 70% of internal combustion engine parts companies into future vehicle parts companies by 2030.
 To facilitate allied mergers between companies, the government will provide support of up to 60% of the funding, up to a limit of KRW 20 billion.
 It will also support research and development, and 200 future vehicle specialized companies by training 70,000 future vehicle specialists by 2033.

 korean-machinery.com | Blog Magazine of korean-machinery, brands and Goods